KQM-git/TCL/fluff/overworld.md

 ## Electro Crystals

-- The area in which an electro crystal can zap a player is [rectangular, with the crystal positioned off-center](../../../evidence/fluff/overworld.md#Cursed Terrain Electro crystal range), like pyro/cryo stamen flowers.
+- The area in which an electro crystal can zap a player is [rectangular, with the crystal positioned off-center](../../../evidence/fluff/overworld.md#electro-crystal-range)

 ## Evidence Vault